MartinLwx/pylox/README.md

 ## What's pylox

-A Tree-Walk interpreter of Lox programming language written in Python.
-The original book use Java to implement the interpreter, which is called `jlox`.
-So I mimicked the name, using the name `pylox` 💅
+An interpreter for the Lox programming language implemented in Python, following a Tree-Walk approach.
+The original book utilizes Java to build the interpreter, referred to as `jlox`.
+To maintain consistency, I chose the name `pylox` for the Python implementation. 💅

 ## Features